SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 As you are sampling, you will learn a little about the history of the neighborhood, see how coffee is roasted, and watch as chocolates are made.
 You will also get a peek at 130-year-old ovens and explore some places where the Beat Generation hung out in the 1960s.

-This tour is so popular that it runs twice a day, at 10 am and 2 pm.
-It covers around seven to eight blocks, all on a flat path.
+It covers around 7 or 8 blocks, all on a flat path.
 All food and drinks sampled during the trip are included in the price.

-You can find tickets for this North Beach walking tour on GetYourGuide.
+You can find tickets for this North Beach walking tour on GetYourGuide

-Another one of the best food walking tours in San Francisco is the combined Chinatown and North Beach night tour.
+Another one of the best food walking tours in San Francisco is the combined Chinatown and North Beach tour.
 During this one, you get the chance to taste authentic Italian and Chinese treats.

 You will also explore the real Chinatown.
 You will learn more about its culture, sculptures, and architecture.